 Going back to the shower install for a second, you put in wingbacks, elbows, screws - every nickel and dime that you’ll use into the module.
 Then you look back at previous jobs and check how much labour it took to do the work and calculate a realistic average for how long it takes, and add that in too.
 Then you do the same with all the other repetitive jobs you do on a day-to-day basis, creating a bunch of modules inside the software.
 When you put all the modules together, you know exactly what materials are required and what labour is involved for each individual job.
 You know how much each job costs, and you also know the absolute minimum cost you can do that job for.

 A step ahead of the rest

 Now, when you get asked to quote a job the hard work’s already been done.
 You just have to pull all the relevant modules together to create a quote.
 This means when you submit your quote to the owner you know it’s accurate.
-And when you win the job, you’ve got a head start because a) you already know the materials required and can order them in advance, and b) you also have a clear idea how many hours the job should take and can schedule your tradies accordingly.
+And when you win the job, you’ve got a head start because a) you already know the materials required and can order them in advance, and b) you also have a clear idea of how many hours the job should take and can schedule your tradies accordingly.

 Or, if you miss out on the job because someone else has gone lower, so be it.
 You know you couldn’t have done it for less than what you quoted and you don’t want to be working on jobs that are going to cost you money.
-Some would argue it’s a win win either way.
+Some would argue it's a win-win either way.